PTE Summarize Spoken Text: 8 Tips to Get High Scores

 Avoid Nonsense Complex Sentences

 Complex sentences show your knowledge of English grammar, but it’s not always a good choice.
-Your answer should sound academic but natural, with proper links between parts and no grammar and spelling mistakes.
+Your answer should sound academic but natural, with proper links between parts and no grammar or spelling mistakes.

 A paragraph with correct spelling and structure should be ensured before using complicated sentences (sometimes unnecessary).
 In other words, do not compromise your grammar.